 Two yellow cards in one match: When a player received two yellow cards in one match the card becomes a red card.
 The player has to leave the ongoing match and is blocked for the next match as well.
 Yellow cards from previous matches are not counted as penalized with the match block, they stay on the player's season file.

 Red card: When a player received a red card he has to instantly leave the ongoing match and is blocked for the next match.
-A red card does not removed yellow cards a player has saved up for the season.
+A red card does not remove the yellow cards a player has saved up for the season.

 Cards are counted separately for regular league matches and the league cup.
 A player that receives a red card in a regular season match is always blocked for the next regular season match.
 If there is a cup match in between, that is not affected by the card.

-Careful: You are still able to put a blocked player into your formation. however, the player will not play and a substitute player is added automatically in that case.
+You are still able to put a blocked player into your formation. however, the player will not play and a substitute player has added automatically in that case.